gpeddle/youtube-extract/README.md

 # README.md

 ## Overview
-Download a YouTube video and analyze for moving units
+Download a YouTube video and extract frames for analysis.

 ## Installation